Table of Contents

 With the rack setup, it was time to get to work.

 The first exercise that must be done on any new power rack in the garage gym is squats.
 Despite reviewing hundreds of racks, I have yet to do anything other than squat as the first movement within a rack.
 It just feels right.
+Be sure to see the best weightlifting belts guide here.

 As soon as I placed the barbell in the j-cups, it became clear just how stable the Omni Rack is, which is one of it’s biggest strengths.